adrz/movie-posters-convnet/README.md

 # Usage

-After cloning you can just launch the bash script:
+After cloning you can just launch the bash script that will:
+* download posters from 1920 to 2016
+* compute features
+* perform dimensional reduction on features of 3000 randomly choosen posters

 ```sh
 $ chmox +x run-posters-cnn.sh
 $ ./run-posters-cnn.sh